 Lenny was great.
 My brother was approved for a loan.
 Well, that was the only good person there.
 We've been through 3 closing coordinators.
 Put $1000 down on a house.
 Got homeowners insurance.
 The problem?
 We were constantly faxing the same documents over and over again.
 We actually were suppose to have closing today.
 Greenlight was suppose to fax their paperwork - that's what the closer told our agent.
 They never did.
 We packed.
 We had a truck ready to go.
 We had our friends ready to go.
 What a joke.
 PLEASE PLEASE PLEASE don't use this company and go through what we went through.

-Greenlight Loans Company Profile
+Greenlight Loans Company Information

 - Company Name: